Frequently Asked Questions

 What is the town of Staunton and surrounding area like?

 Staunton is a small vibrant town of about 24,000 in the heart of Virginia’s Shenandoah Valley, a travel destination for visitors from all over the world.
 It is a cultural center for the region, and MBC’s downtown location means that students can easily and safely walk from campus to movies, restaurants, coffee houses, art galleries, theater, and shopping.
 The American Shakespeare Center’s Blackfriars Playhouse and the Woodrow Wilson Presidential Library are within two blocks of campus.
 Shenandoah National Park, the Blue Ridge Mountains, and other natural areas are half an hour away.
 It takes less than three hours to get to Washington D.C., and about four hours to get to Virginia Beach.
-The climate is temperature, with average winter temperature dipping to -5 °C, and average summer highs reaching 32 °C.
+The climate is temperate, with average winter temperature dipping to -5 °C, and average summer highs reaching 32 °C.

 Mary Baldwin will arrange for students to be met at Shenandoah Valley and Charlottesville-Albemarle airports.
 If you are arriving at another airport you will need to arrange your own transportation to the MBC campus.
 Shenandoah Valley Regional Airport also offers transportation to and from the MBC campus.
 A minimum 24 hours advance reservation is requested.
 The prices are $30 one-way or $50 round-trip.
 To make a reservation, go to http://www.flyshd.com/ground transportation/airport-shuttle.html, send an e-mail to email@example.com, or call 540-234-8304.